The-Devoyage/graphql-mailer/README.md

 ### Send Automated Emails

-From your current API, use your method of choice to send a post request to the GraphQL Mailer service.
-For example,
+From your current API, use your method of choice to send a post request to the Mailer service which accepts a POST request at `/send`.

 ```ts
 const sendMail = await fetch("http://localhost:5008/send", {